dapplets/dapplet-docs/static/md/twitter_adapter_0_9_0.md

 ],
 ```
 Instead of a function we add an array of objects, which consists of the `label` and `exec` parameters, to the context.
-Click on the button in the context opens **Starter overlay** with the buttons defined in the array.
+A button click in the context opens a **Starter overlay** with the buttons defined in the array.

-Starter overlay conbine buttons from **all turned on dapples** which use starter.
+A Starter overlay combines buttons from **all turned on dapples** which use a starter.

 \* - mandatory parameters